Max Lousada

-Max Lousada formerly CEO of Recorded Music for Warner Music Group.
-He previously was the chairman and CEO of Warner Music UK where he found success working with artists such as Ed Sheeran and Dua Lipa.
-Before moving over to Warner Music UK in 2013, Lousada was successively head of A&R, managing director, president, then chairman of Atlantic Records UK.
+Max Lousada is a music executive and the co-founder of 26.2 a music company with offices in London and New York.
+26.2 is in partnership with Sony Music for global distribution.
+He previously served as CEO of Recorded Music for Warner Music Group and oversaw the company’s recorded music operations including labels such as Atlantic Records, Warner Records, Parlophone, 300 Elektra Entertainment and Warner Music Nashville.
+Lousada earlier served as Chairman and CEO of Warner Music UK and led Atlantic Records UK for nine years.
+Over the course of his career he has been instrumental in releases by artists including Coldplay, Ed Sheeran, Dua Lipa, Bruno Mars, Stormzy, Fred Again and Charli XCX.

 Originally from Tooting Bec, South London, England, Lousada became involved in the music industry in the 1990s with the emerging dance music scene in Brighton.
 He later founded his own independent imprint, Ultimate Dilemma, and became the head of Rawkus Records' operations outside North America.
 In 2002, he was appointed head of A&R at Mushroom Records UK, which was acquired by Warner Music Group and became part of Atlantic Records UK.
 He became the CEO of Recorded Music at Warner Music Group in 2017.

 Early life and education

 Max Lousada grew up in Tooting Bec, South London, England, and went to Elliott School in Putney.
 His mother was a photographer, and his father was a social worker and political activist.
 As a child, Lousada would spend his Saturdays selling newspapers of the Socialist Workers Party near Elephant and Castle.
 He later enrolled at University of Brighton but left after six months.